uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - How do I install Python?
-- How do I launch Jupyter Lab?
+- How do I launch JupyterLab?

 ::::::::::::::::::::::::::::::::::::::::::::::::::